-New Delhi: Union Minister and Lok Janshakti Party (Ram Vilas) leader Chirag Paswan’s Midas touch remains intact.
-His party is leading in 19 out of the 29 total seats it contested in the Bihar assembly elections.
+New Delhi: Union minister and Lok Janshakti Party (Ram Vilas) leader Chirag Paswan has delivered yet another impactful performance for the NDA in Bihar, winning 19 of the 29 seats it contested in the assembly elections.

 In the 2020 Assembly polls, Chirag’s party had contested solo, even though he called himself ‘Modiji’s Hanuman‘ while campaigning against the BJP’s ally, Nitish Kumar.
-The LJP was instrumental in bringing the JD(U)’s tally down to 43 in the 243-member Assembly.
-The LJP could win only one seat, though.
-A part of the National Democratic Alliance (NDA) in this election, the LJP’s performance this time is being watched keenly.
+The LJP could win only one seat, but it was instrumental in bringing the JD(U)’s tally down to 43 in the 243-member Assembly.
+A part of the National Democratic Alliance (NDA) in this election, the LJP’s performance this year helped the grouping’s tally to go past 200.

-As the LJP won only one of the 137 seats it fought back then, many political experts dismissed Chirag Paswan’s prospects.
+In the 2020 poll, the LJP won only one of the 137 seats it fought, leading many political experts to dismiss Chirag Paswan’s prospects.
 However, the party had cut Nitish Kumar’s JD(U)’s vote share, reducing its tally from 71 seats in 2015 to just 43 in 2020.

 Chirag’s strong performance in the 2024 Lok Sabha elections helped him secure this position of strength.
 His party had contested five seats in Bihar and won all of them.
 The LJP (Ram Vilas) also got nearly 6 percent of the statewide vote share, showing that Chirag’s appeal extends beyond the party’s traditional Paswan-Dalit base.